Engee documentation

 Details

-The direction of the linear axis of the ULA, given as y, x or z.
-All elements of the ULA antenna sublattice are uniformly distributed along this axis in the local grid coordinate system.
+The direction of the ULA linear axis, set as y, x or z.
+All elements of the ULA antenna sublattice are evenly distributed along this axis in the local grid coordinate system.

 Dependencies